 The Contractor must provide services in line with these policies and contribute to all four themes.

-FIRE MARSHALLING
+FIRE and Safety Officers

 The Contractor will be required to provide the services on all Stadium event days.

-The Contractor will attend as required by the Event Management Plan,
+The Contractor will attend as required by the Event Management Plan and will report to the Director of Health Safety & Compliance / Safety Officer.

 The current business as usual football event plan for 60,000 spectators currently requires the following resources: